atlassian/react-beautiful-dnd/README.md

 ![animation curve](https://raw.githubusercontent.com/alexreardon/files/master/resources/dnd-ease-in-out-small.png?raw=true)

-> animation curve used when moving out of the way
+> Animation curve used when moving out of the way

 ## Caring about the interaction details